“I’m running out of sales training ideas,” the director of sales told me, a bit embarrassed.

 Conclusion: Follow Sales Training with Sales Coaching

-These seven sales training ideas should give you enough ammo to train your team for a while.
+These seven sales training topics should give you enough ammo to train your team for a while.

 And many of them are worth revisiting several times.